lanzhang76/bloop/peer_workshop/README.md

 > [Experimental Shaders](http://compform.net/experimental_shaders/) peer-to-peer lesson plan

 ## Overview
-We've learned how to write fragment shaders in OpenGL Shading Language (GLSL).
-But wouldn't it be cool if we could control our shaders with audio input?
+We've learned how to create fragment shaders using OpenGL Shading Language (GLSL).
+Wouldn't it be cool if we could control our shaders with audio input?
 Today, we'll learn one set of tools that helps us do this.

 ## Tools
 * [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)